Instructions for Recovering from Breast Reduction

 - Arm Movement.
 Limitations are based on your pain.
 There are no restrictions but if it hurts, please don’t do it. washing and/or drying your hair is fine.

 - Compression Bra.
-Expect to wear a compression bra the entire first week, and then as wanted or suggested by Dr. Anderson thereafter.
+Expect to wear a compression bra the entire first week, and then as wanted or suggested by our plastic surgeons thereafter.
 The garment should fit snug but not too tight that you have trouble breathing or you develop wounds or blisters from the compression.
 Wear your garment at all times except for when you are showering or to wash it.
 This will help with minimizing swelling and help with healing.

 - Driving.
 Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
 Use good judgment.